CLOSED FOR THE SEASON | OPENING MAY 20, 2026

 Antelope Island State Park in Layton, UT

 The first stop for us is going to be Antelope Island State Park in Layton, UT.
-This is just 40 minutes out of Salt Lake so hopefully this is going to be before the first “are we there yet?”.
+This is just 40 minutes out of Salt Lake, so hopefully this is going to be before the first “Are we there yet?”.
 This is a cool place for you guys to stretch your legs.
-Antelope Island State Park is known for its wildlife including herds of bison and antelope.
+Antelope Island State Park is known for its wildlife, including herds of bison and antelope.
 They also have a great visitor center where you can learn about the Great Salt Lake ecosystem.

 City of Rocks National Reserve in Almo, ID